- Home |

 William Hanson:

 Exactly.
 Yes.
 Actually there's a lovely, I always think of Paddington.
-There's a thing where he's on the London underground and there's a sign that says Dogs must be carriage.
-And he takes that literally thinking that he steals a little dog, find a dog, bless him.
+There's a thing where he's on the London underground and there's a sign that says Dogs must be carried.
+And he takes that literally thinking that he needs to steal a little dog, find a dog, bless him.

 Rihanna Dhillon: